yiseul/www/md/faq.md

 ### What are 'Slocks'?

 'Slock' is a porte-manteau of 'Smart, Safe and Secure Lock'.
-Any object using ZigBee, Z-Wave, Bluetooth LE or Wi-Fi can already be used as a Slock thanks to our home product, the Ethereum Computer.
-When it comes to powering up a ‘dumb’ object, it will be a case of retrofitting it using smart plugs.
-Slocks will also come in many shapes and sizes: bike locks, car locks, door locks are already being explored through partnerships with IoT manufacturers.
+Any object supporting ZigBee, Z-Wave, Bluetooth LE or Wi-Fi can already be used as a Slock thanks to our first product, the Ethereum Computer.
+When it comes to powering up a ‘dumb’ object, it will just be a case of retrofitting it using smart plugs.
+Slocks will also come in many shapes and sizes: bike locks, car locks and door locks are already being explored through partnerships with IoT manufacturers.

 ### How do Slocks work?

 The owner of a Slock sets a deposit amount and a price for using the item.
-A user can find the Slock and price using the mobile app then make a payment on the Ethereum blockchain, thereby gaining permission to open or close that Slock.
+A user can find the Slock and its price using the mobile app then make a payment on the Ethereum blockchain, thereby gaining permission to open or close that Slock.

 A deposit is held as collateral in a smart contract until the user returns the item.
 The smart contract is automatically enforced, with the deposit returned to the user minus the cost of the rental, which in turn will be automatically disbursed to the owner of the Slock.

-All of this happens without any assistance from a third-party.
+All of this happens without any assistance from any third-party.

 ### Will users have to pay every time they use a Slock?

-Unlike in Philip K Dick's "[Ubik](https://twitter.com/aprilaser/status/564811861024329729)", they won't have to.
-Only renting access to the lock costs money.
+They won't have to, only renting access to the lock costs money.
 Any current user (which could also include the owner) sends [Whisper](https://github.com/ethereum/wiki/wiki/Whisper-Overview)-signed messages (which do not cost anything) to open or close the door.

 ### Will users be able to use a debit or credit card to open a Slock?